nuclio/nuclio/docs/devel/test-nuclio-locally.md

-# Running Nuclio with local changes
+# Running Nuclio on your computer with local changes

 This guide will guide you through the process of setting up Nuclio locally for testing your changes and provide faster development cycles.